Coherence and multimode correlations from vacuum fluctuations in a microwave superconducting cavity: RESULTS

-To test the above predictions, we pumped our sample using two phase-locked microwave generators at frequencies 9.99 and 10.01 GHz.
-The output field $\tilde{a}_{\rm out}$ from the resonator is amplified yielding a signal that is next downconverted and digitized.
+\ \\ {\bf Experimental results for correlations}\ \\ To test the above predictions, we pumped our sample using two phase-locked microwave generators at frequencies 9.99 GHz and 10.01 GHz.
+The output field $\tilde{a}_{\rm out}$ from the resonator is amplified, yielding a signal that is further downconverted and digitized.
 The Fourier-transformed amplified field is measured in a bandwidth around the three frequencies of interest.
-The resulting fields will be denoted by $\tilde{a}_{0}$, $\tilde{a}_{1}$, $\tilde{a}_{2}$, corresponding to the output fields $\tilde{a}_{\rm out}[\xi ]$, $\tilde{a}_{\rm out}[2\Delta_{1} -\xi]$, and $\tilde{a}_{\rm out}[2\Delta_{2} -\xi]$ respectively.
-Upon substraction of the added noise of the amplifiers, the correlations between the amplified fields provide a direct measurement of the corresponding correlations of the resonator output field \cite{eichler2011,DaSilva2010} (see also Methods), up to a proportionality factor.
-The measured noise power data can be reproduced by simulations using the theoretical results presented earlier.
-The data are presented in Fig. \ref{fig_spow} a), while the corresponding numerical result from Eq. \ref{finalsolution} is presented in Fig. \ref{fig_spow} b).
-For symmetry reasons, we chose to analyze correlations when the microwave resonance lies at half of the average of the two pump frequencies, that is $\Delta_{1}\approx -\Delta_{2}$, in which case the tripartite correlations are strongest.
+The resulting fields are denoted by $\tilde{a}_{0}$, $\tilde{a}_{1}$, $\tilde{a}_{2}$ (see Methods), corresponding to the output fields $\tilde{a}_{\rm out}[\xi ]$, $\tilde{a}_{\rm out}[2\Delta_{1} -\xi]$, and $\tilde{a}_{\rm out}[2\Delta_{2} -\xi]$ respectively.
+Upon substraction of the added noise of the amplifiers, the correlations between the amplified fields provide a direct measurement of the corresponding correlations of the resonator output field\cite{eichler2011,DaSilva2010}. {For additional information see Supplementary Notes 7-8.} The measured noise power data can be reproduced by simulations using the theoretical results presented earlier.
+The data are presented in Fig. \ref{fig_spow} a), while the corresponding numerical result from Eq. (\ref{finalsolution}) is presented in Fig. \ref{fig_spow} b). {The measured correlations, as well as the analytical and the simulation results are normalized with respect to the vacuum state values, corresponding to $\lambda = 0$.
+Thus, the correlations at finite pumping $\lambda \neq 0$ are expressed in dB (with vacuum as reference).
+The noise power levels can also be expressed in absolute units (photon flux/Hz).

+} For symmetry reasons, we chose to analyze correlations when the microwave resonance lies at half of the average of the two pump frequencies, that is $\Delta_{1}\approx -\Delta_{2}$, in which case the tripartite correlations are strongest.